Ezra (2017 film): Production

 In February 2016, Jay K, who was an associate director to Rajeev Ravi, announced that he will make his directorial debut through a film called Ezra.
 It was announced that the film will be a horror thriller involving a love story and will explore the history of Jewish culture in Kerala.
 Jay K said that the film is not made to frighten the spectators, but has a strong plot.
 He also confirmed that the film will be dubbed in Tamil and Telugu languages.
 Mukesh R. Mehta, C. V. Sarathy and A. V. Anoop produce the film under the banner of E4 Entertainment and AVA Productions.
 Rahul Raj and Tirru were roped in for the music and cinematography respectively.
 But both of them left the project for reasons unknown.
 While Tirru left in the early stage of production, Rahul Raj left after giving the song Lailakame.
+The international distribution of Ezra was overseen by Josemon Simon.